Peter Brubaker, PhD, is a Professor and Chair in the Department of Health and Exercise Science at Wake

 Guidelines for Exercise Testing and Prescription and was an Associate Editor for Medicine Science in

-Cardiopulmonary Rehabilitation and Prevention.
-He has given many national and international keynote
+Sports and Exercise.
+He has given hundreds of national and international invited/keynote

-focused prevention and management of chronic diseases, particularly heart diseases.
+focused on prevention and management of chronic diseases, particularly heart diseases.
 Current NIH and

 industry-funded research focuses on the effect of exercise and other lifestyle interventions on patients